searchspring/snap/packages/snap-preact/README.md

 ```

 ## Configuration
-A configuration object provided to Snap will determin the services that will be created.
+A configuration object provided to Snap will determine the services that will be created.

 Full example: